k8scop/k8s-security-dashboard/alert-system/README.md

 ## Elasticsearch Indices

-In our current logging architecture, logs get stored into Elasticsearch under an index with prefix _logstash_ and the date of the log prepended, like `logstash-2019.03.02`.
+In our current logging architecture, logs get stored into Elasticsearch under an index with prefix _logstash_ and the date of the log prepended, for example `logstash-2019.03.02`.
 K8sCop receives the prefix of the logs page as parameter and does the appending of the date on its own.

 For storing the alert, K8sCop receives the desired prefix for the alerts page and does the appending of the date by looking at the timestamp of the alert.